PablitoBueno/yolov4/README.md

 ## GitHub Short Description
 "FastAPI-based API for YOLOv4 object detection in images with bounding box annotations and base64 image output."

-## License
-This project is distributed under the MIT license.

----

-Built with FastAPI and YOLOv4 🚀